CPAN-Security/security.metacpan.org/presentations/fosdem2024-sbom-in-open-source-ecosystems-talk.md

 [comment]: # (!!!)

-## How to make SBOMs become first-class citizens in Open Source ecosystems

-[comment]: # (!!!)

 ### How to make SBOMs become first-class citizens in Open Source ecosystems

 [comment]: # (!!!)

-* Treat Open Source ecosystems as a first-class citizen in the SBOM ecosystems!
+### Make Open Source ecosystems first-class citizens in the SBOM communities!

 [comment]: # (!!!)